ryanleslie33/oregon-health-plan/README.md

 ## Specifications
+* _user can enter there name, address, and year income to see if they are eligible for ohp health insurance, if there yearly income is above 35,000 the output will return false_.

+* _If user is not eligible for OHP health insurance they can click a button to see list of paid Insurance packages they have available._

+* _api specs-----------------------------_

 * _User can to enter a medical issue to receive a list of doctors in the portland area that fit the input_.